-Almost every trip to Armenia will feature a sprinkling of the key monasteries, some light hiking, and a day or so in Yerevan.
+A sprinkling of monasteries, light hiking, and a day or so in Yerevan.

 Armenia is more than just ancient monasteries – although they are, of course, the focus of many trips here.

-If you've always wanted to explore in the furthest reaches of Eastern Europe but didn't know where to start then read on as we explain why visiting Armenia and Georgia together is a really worthwhile experience.
+If you've always wanted to explore in the furthest reaches of Eastern Europe but didn't know where to start then read on.

-You don't have to be deeply devout to be curious about the churches and monasteries in Armenia.
+You don't have to be deeply devout to be curious about the churches and monasteries.

-The Armenian capital of Yerevan is home to a third of the country’s population, and dates back to the 8th century (making it just a smidge older than Rome).
+The Armenian capital of Yerevan is home to a third of the country’s population and dates back to the 8th century.

 What’s the food like?
 And what to pack?
 Plan your vacation with confidence with our expert advice.